Volunteer of the Year

 • Participating in conferences — as a speaker, attendee, advisory committee member and/or advocate for others participating

-• Donating resources to our virtual resource library
+• Donating resources to our virtual resource library in Council Connect.

 • Participating in surveys and encouraging others to take part